 Are the Rules Different for the Death of a Child?

 Indiana Code 34-23-2-1 addresses the death of a child, which it handles differently than when the victim is an adult.
 To be a child under the law, a person must be unmarried and cannot have any dependents.
-He or she must be under the age of 20 or 23 if enrolled in college or technical school.
-The definition of “child” includes viable fetuses with an exception for abortion.
+He or she must be under 20 or 23 if enrolled in college or technical school.
+The definition of “child” includes viable fetuses except for abortion.

 Compensation available for such cases includes: